Estimated reading time: 9 minutes

 - A group of Kangaroos is called a ‘mob’

-Below are the few places you could spot Kangaroos in the wild while you stay in Sydney, Australia.
+Below are a few places you could spot Kangaroos in the wild if you are planning any day trips from Sydney.

 Best place to see wild Kangaroos near Sydney